SESSION REPLAY

 The Tech Solutions Company scenario illustrates how a single structural decision, a forced distribution performance framework, can generate a cascade of psychosocial hazards across an entire organisation.
 What presents on the surface as a performance management issue is, under WHS legislation, a failure of psychosocial risk management at the systems level.

-Several features of this scenario are common in real workplaces: an EAP is in place, engagement surveys are being run, and HR believes the system is working.
+Several features of this scenario are common in real workplaces: an EAP is in place, engagement surveys are being run, and some stakeholders believe the system is working.
 Yet none of these measures were functioning as controls.
 The EAP did not address the source of harm.
 The engagement data was not being acted upon.
 And the performance framework had never been evaluated through a WHS lens.

 The key insight from applying the hierarchy of controls is that individual support alone is insufficient.
 Band 4 responses: EAP, peer support, return-to-work coordination are necessary but cannot substitute for eliminating or redesigning the system that is causing harm in the first place.